pingstech/pingstech/README.md

 ## I'm Senior Engineering Student, Developer, and Maker!!

-- 🧭 I'm currently learning to control an autonomous underwater vehicle
+- 🧭 I'm currently learning to control an autonomous underwater vehicle and embedded software
 - 🥅 2022 Goals: Contribute more to Open Source projects and develop 2 major projects about embedded